Lawyer Profile Detail

 Matthew's experience in energy technology includes Smart Grid, water remediation; oil sands extraction; carbon credits; and geothermal.

-Matthew is listed in the 2014 edition of Best Lawyers in Canada as a leading lawyer in the area of technology.
+Matthew is listed in the current edition of the Canadian Legal Lexpert Directory as a leading lawyer in the area of Technology Transactions.

 His relevant experience includes: